Our governments are slow to act. Politicians are too afraid to act. But most people know that the clock is ticks ever more loudly.

 We charge our pickup trike (nickname Elmo) by connecting to the standard electric grid at our workshop.
 Work in process: charging the pickup trike with our 24 volt, 315 watt solar panel.
-(This 24 to 60 volt DC charge conversion has turned out to be trickier than expected - any recommendation is welcome!)

 4. In the absence of affordable electric vehicles (aside from our trike), we have purchased a second-hand hybrid vehicle.
 For another existing vehicle we are looking into an electric conversion.

 5. To soften the transportation footprint of our wedding fans and other bamboo hand fans, we have started to plant trees, mostly our very own trees.

 Our first planting began in 2006 with currently 320plus mixed tropical forest and fruit trees in the farm area surrounding our workshop and office.
 Most of these trees are now very tall and provide cool shade in searing sunshine.